isaacnmm/pestpolicy-hugo2XX/content/posts/best-xlr-mic-for-streaming/index.md

 Consider features such as sound pick-up distance, flexibility, frequency response, material quality, noise cancellation headphones, repair & replacement options given as well as the overall cost associated with a particular mic before placing your order.
 In this article, Ill be reviewing the best Xlr streaming mic in depth.
 Read Also: microphones for voice acting.
 So, lets get started.

-##  7 Best XLR Mic for Streaming 2025
+##  7 Best XLR Mic for Streaming in 2026

 ###  [1.
 Blue Spark Blackout SL XLR Condenser Mic for Streaming - #1 Pick](https://www.amazon.com/dp/B074379C7Q/?tag=p-policy-20)